 Jewish Quarter Walking Tour (Self Guided), Prague

-One such is the Spanish Synagogue, a striking Moorish Revival-style building adorned with intricate designs.
-Nearby, the Jewish Museum offers a comprehensive insight into the history and traditions of Prague's Jewish community.
-The High Synagogue, showcasing its elegant Renaissance facade that survived the Great Fire, now houses exhibitions for the Jewish Museum and hosts a Holocaust literature bookstore.
+One of the most visually striking is the Spanish Synagogue, built in the Moorish Revival style and covered in intricate patterns.
+Not far away, the Jewish Museum offers a deep and moving journey into the traditions, culture, and struggles of Prague’s Jewish community over the centuries.
+The High Synagogue, with its graceful Renaissance facade that withstood the Great Fire of 1689, now houses exhibitions and a bookstore focused on Holocaust literature.

 Jewish Quarter Walking Tour Map